sdaliparthi/NLP_TextProcessing/README.md

           i.
 Voting (with Decission tree, SVC and Logistic Regression) ii.
 Bagging (base_estimator as DecisionTreeClassifier)
           iii.
 Bagging with voting
+    5. Tried all the above models with TF-IDF vectorization.

 > VoiceBasedSearch.py file deals with searching either Google or Youtube based on user inputs:
     1. The script will first prompt for the search eangine type: Either Google or Youtube